 With uncontrolled blood sugar levels, damage occurs to the blood vessels in the eye.
 This forces the eye to create new blood vessels, but there's only so much space available.
 More blood vessels increase pressure in the eye and eventually the retina detaches, potentially leading to blindness.

 Only an optometry doctor, like Dr. Miles Press at Eye Care of Virginia, can diagnose diabetic retinopathy.
 Usually, this occurs during an eye exam wherein the doctor examines the blood vessels in your eyes.
 If you show signs of vision problems from diabetic retinopathy or have diabetes, he may recommend you supplement your diet.

 Nuretin is different from other medications you've taken for diabetes.
 This is a medical food supplement.
-It's a proprietary DHA and EPA supplement that is formulated specially for diabetic patients.
+It's a proprietary DHA and EPA supplement that is formulated especially for diabetic patients.
 Studies have shown this supplement decreases the chance of developing diabetic retinopathy by 50 percent.

 You can't get the same effect from an over-the-counter supplement.
 Absorbing the active ingredient, DHA, is difficult for up to three-fourths of diabetics.
 Since the body does not make DHA, you need to supplement your diet with it.
 This supplement has a special blend of DHA and EPA in a 5:1 ratio in a form that diabetics can better absorb.
 Getting these fatty acids into your body could protect your retinas, which have some of the highest concentrations of DHA in your body.

 If you're in the Culpeper and King George community, get started on protecting your vision today with an appointment with Dr. Miles Press.
 He has over four decades of experience helping his patients see the world, and he can help prevent diabetes from stealing your sight.
 Contact us at (540) 825-3937 for Culpeper or (540) 663-3937 for King George to set up a visit to Eye Care of Virginia.